Morwenn/cpp-sort/docs/Writing-a-sorter.md

 >;
 ```

 If you ever need to access the iterator category of a sorter, don't directly ask for it, use  [sorter traits][sorter-traits] instead.
-It shouldn't make a difference when using the regular sorters provided by **cpp-sort**, but the library's *fixed-size sorters* are an example of sorters for which the traits are not embedded in the sorter but provided as a specialization of `sorter_traits` (mainly for maintainability reasons).
+The library's *fixed-size sorters* are an example of sorters for which the traits are not embedded in the sorter itself but provided as a specialization of `sorter_traits` (mainly for maintainability reasons).

-As you can see, the iterator category supported by a given sorter is not only there for documentation.
-You have tools to play with it and tools that actually need the information, so make sure to get it right when designing your sorters.

 **Rule 2.1:** to document the *iterator category* of a *sorter*, it shall be given an `iterator_category` type aliasing one of the standard iterators tags.
 If the sorter can't be altered, `sorter_traits` shall be specialized instead.